predatorray/kubectl-tmux-exec/README.md

 brew install predatorray/brew/kubectl-tmux-exec
 ```

-The script should be installed under `/usr/local/bin/kubectl-tmux-exec` by default.
+The script should be installed under `/usr/local/bin/kubectl-tmux_exec` by default.
 Please ensure the `bin` directory is in your `$PATH` environment variable.

 # Usage

 To execute this script as a [plugin]((https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/)), a `kubectl` version prior to `1.12.0` is required and the latest version is preferred.
-But you can execute the script directly like `kubectl-tmux-exec [...ARGS]` if it is not supported.
+But you can execute the script directly like `kubectl-tmux_exec [...ARGS]` if it is not supported.

 If it is supported, you can check if the script has been added to kubectl's plugin list by